Manage Source Code Versions with Subversion

 If you want to check out the repository at a specific revision, use the

-svn updownloads all changes and brings your copy up to date with any changes that might have been committed since your last update.
-You should run
+svn updownloads all changes and brings your copy up to date with any changes that have been committed since your last update.
+Run

-svn commitsaves the changes to the current checkout and creates a new commit on the server for this change set.
-Invoked without arguments, this opens your default text editor so that you can enter a commit message.
-If you want to specific a commit message on the command line, use the
+svn commitsaves the changes to the current checkout and creates a new commit on the server for this change-set.
+When invoked without arguments, this opens your default text editor so that you can enter a commit message.
+If you want to specify a commit message from the command line, use

 svn deleteremoves a file from the next commit and deletes it from the filesystem.
 This command should be used instead of your system’s